norbert-walter/maps-converter/README.md

 **/app/tile_cache** - Cache folder for maps

 The dashboard accesses the log file and displays the values in charts.
 The log file is designed as a rotating file that cannot exceed a specified size.
-The cache map directory is organized and stored as MB Tiles.
-It can also be used for an MB Tiles server.
+The cache map directory is organized and stored as MBTiles.
+It can also be used for an MBTiles server.
 Depending on the use of different geographical regions, the Map Converter's cache map directory grows over time.
 A distinction is made between the respective map sources, which are stored in separate subfolders.

 **/app/tile_cache/1** - Open Street Map Cache